 Accurate range boundaries are necessary to tailor management actions to individual herds and to address their annual and seasonal needs.
 Range boundaries should not necessarily be expected to remain static, and regular monitoring will be needed to make appropriate amendments to caribou range boundaries, a number of which currently require revisions.
 Although revised range and seasonal range boundaries would result in different habitat disturbance levels for individual ranges than those presented in this report, the distribution of existing habitat disturbance would not change, nor do we expect the relative levels of habitat disturbance across individual ranges to change.
-That is, the ranges that currently contain the highest levels of habitat disturbance would still contain the highest levels of habitat disturbance even if boundaries are adjusted.
+That is, the ranges that currently contain the highest levels of habitat disturbance even if boundaries are adjusted.
 With the inclusion of 20 km and 30 km matrices around each range and around the total area of all the ranges, we have a complete picture of the current distribution of habitat disturbance across all ranges that should also encompass most, if not all, boundary adjustments within the area.